Avvale-IA-CICD/AvvaleCPI/MMZ - Cell Iflows/Check_Connectivity_to_SAP_Business_Suite_MMZ-1.0.4/readme.md

 **Functional Summary**
 - **Brief description of the iFlow**
 This iFlow performs an end-to-end connectivity check from SAP Cloud for Customer (COD) to SAP ERP via SAP Integration Suite.

 - **Involved systems with Adapters Type and Endpoint Type**
-    - COD (EndpointSender) - SOAP
-    - ERP (EndpointRecevier) - SOAP
+    - COD: SOAP, EndpointSender
+    - ERP: SOAP, EndpointRecevier

 - **Key steps**
- 1. The iFlow starts with a message from COD.
+    1. The iFlow starts upon receiving a message from COD.
- 2. The message is then passed to a Mapping step (COD_ERP_CheckEnd2EndConnectivity).
+    2. The message is passed to a Mapping step.
+    3. The Mapping activity (COD_ERP_CheckEnd2EndConnectivity.opmap) transforms the message.
- 3. Finally, the message is sent to ERP.
+    4. The iFlow sends the transformed message to ERP.

 - **Message transformation**
-    - Mapping: COD_ERP_CheckEnd2EndConnectivity.opmap (src/main/resources/mapping/COD_ERP_CheckEnd2EndConnectivity)
+    - Mapping: COD_ERP_CheckEnd2EndConnectivity.opmap

 - **Externalized parameters list, configured values and their descriptions**
     - COD_address_2: /COD/ERP/SimpleConnect